statisticsnorway/microdata-validator/docs/README.md

 ```
 This example is what we would call a __described value domain__.

-The second example belongs to the measure variable of a dataset where the measure describes the gender of a population:
+The second example belongs to the measure variable of a dataset where the measure describes the sex of a population:
 ```json
 "valueDomain": {
     "uriDefinition": [],